MrShoenel/metrics-as-scores/README.md

 holds a concrete example for creating/importing/using one’s own dataset.
 Although all necessary steps can be achieved using the **TUI**, this notebook demonstrates a complete example of implementing this in code.

-## Software Metrics Example

-Software metrics, when captured out of context, are meaningless (Gil and Lalouche 2016).
-For example, typical values for complexity metrics are vastly different, depending on the type of application.
-We find that, for example, applications of type SDK have a much lower *expected* complexity compared to Games (`1.9` vs. `3.1`) (Hönel et al. 2022).

-Software metrics are often used in software quality models.
-However, without knowledge of the application’s context (here: domain), the deduced quality of these models is at least misleading, if not completely off.
-This becomes apparent if we examine how an application’s complexity scores across certain domains.

-Since there are many software metrics that are captured simultaneously, we can also compare domains in their entirety: How many metrics are statistically significantly different from each other?
-Is there a set of domains that are not distinguishable from each other?
-Are there metrics that are always different across domains and must be used with care?

-This example is available as a downloadable dataset (Hönel 2023b).
-It is based on software metrics and application domains of the “Qualitas.class corpus” (Terra et al. 2013; Tempero et al. 2010).

 ## Diamonds Example